 Enrollment in all 300-level courses requires completing two courses in history first or permission of the instructor.

 338 Mexico and the Americas (3).
+Spring.
 Mexico has two roots-Hispanic-Catholic and Amerindian.
 It is poised between modernity, visible throughout the country, and tradition which continues to influence the thought and behavior of individuals at all levels of society.
 Mexicans are torn between a fierce loyalty to their country and a profound cynicism about its institutions and leaders.
 Finally, Mexicans simultaneously admire and resent their rich and powerful neighbor to the north.
 This course examines Mexico from its pre-Columbian and Iberian origins through its recent embrace of neoliberal economics and democratic politics.
 It concludes with the experience of Mexican-Americans in the US.
 This course is eligible for concurrent registration with History 394.
-Not offered 2013-14.
+D. Miller.

 356 American Social and Cultural History (3).
-Spring.
 A study of the development of American society from colonial times to the present organized around the themes of power, consumption, material culture, and the social construction of space.
 Attention will be given to the ways in which new sources, methods, and theoretical frameworks open up new topics and questions in American history, including the changing meaning of the American landscape, the development of suburbia, the rise of consumerism and the mass media, popular religion and the creation of sacred space, and the hidden ways in which power is exercised.
 Class, gender, and race will be categories of inquiry and analysis.
 This course is eligible for concurrent registration with History 394.
-K. Du Mez.
+Not offered 2015-16.

-363 Studies in Early Modern Europe (3).
-This course focuses on a particular period or movement in European history within the early modern period (c.
+364 Studies in Early Modern and Modern Europe (3).
+This course focuses on a particular period or movement in European history within either the early modern period (c.
 1500-1789) or the modern period (since 1789).
 The specific content will vary from year to year.
 Past topics have included the Italian Renaissance, international Calvinism, imperial Spain, nationalism and communism in Eastern Europe, and the history of Christianity in twentieth-century Europe.
 Not offered 2015-16.

 359 Seminar in the Teaching Secondary Social Studies (3).
-Fall and Spring.
+Spring.
 This course is designed to assist student teachers in developing appropriate goals and effective methods of teaching history and social studies at the middle and high school level.
 The seminar also provides a forum for the discussion of problems that develop during student teaching.
 Prerequisites: History 375, concurrent enrollment in Education 346, and an approved history major.
 R. Schoone-Jongen.